• Skip to primary navigation

 Lily Pond

-Next, you’ll cross the suspension bridge.
-Take a moment to marvel at your first sight of the extremely narrow and deep gorge dropping to the creek 85 feet below.
+Next, you'll cross the suspension bridge.
+Here's your first sight of the stunningly narrow and deep gorge dropping to the creek 85 feet below.

 Suspension Bridge Crossing the Gorge at Watkins Glen State Park